Cardinal Vaughan Memorial School

 Key Stage 3

 Building on previous 'physical' skills taught at Key Stage 2, learners will access a high-quality physical education curriculum, that inspires pupils of all abilities to succeed and excel in physical activity.
 The curriculum will provide opportunities for pupils to improve their thinking (Head – cognitive), social (Heart – affective) and physical (Hands – psychomotor) attributes, through a broad range of physical activities.
 We aim to expose pupils to competitive situations in both team and individual activities, promote being physically active, build character and embedding core values in line with the school motto of seeking ‘the formation of the whole person: intellect, heart, will, character and soul.’
-We deliver a hybrid concept curriculum in order to achieve this, which runs alongside the physical activities that are taught, with the overarching concepts for Year 7 and Year 8 being Personal Development and Health & Well-being, respectively.
+Each week, pupils in KS3 have a morning PE lesson on site and an afternoon Games lesson.
+For Games lessons, we utilise facilities including our School Playing Fields in Twickenham, the school gym, and the sports hall and swimming pool at Kensington Leisure Centre.

 Key Stage 4 - Core PE